senthilmm/citation-exporter/README.md

 ### DTDs and XML catalog files

-The repository comes with an OASIS catalog file, *catalog.xml* that is used, by default, to find DTDs.
+The repository comes with an OASIS catalog file, [catalog.xml](catalog.xml), that is used, by default, to find DTDs.
 This contains:

 ```xml
 <nextCatalog catalog="catalog-local.xml"/>